 Mantra Arcane Your Energy Points now recharge at all times, instead of only while meditating or resting.
 Requires Meditation Skill.

-Sage Arcane You can now choose to roll your sensing spells with 2d10 instead of the usual 2d8.
-Requires at least one arcane Focus Skill.
+Sage Arcane You can now choose to roll your sensing spells with 1d6+1d12 instead of the usual 2d8.
+Requires at least one arcane skill.

-Blaster Arcane You gain +1 to all casting rolls made to harm or destroy a target, and +1 to spell damage.
-Requires at least one arcane Focus Skill.
+Warlock Arcane You gain +1 to all casting rolls during battle, and +1 to spell damage.
+Requires at least one arcane skill.

 Talent Name Category Description Restrictions & Requirements